fnichol/knife-server/README.md

 ##### --node-name NAME (-N)

+The name of your new Chef Server.
+The hostname of the system will be set to this value and the self signed SSL certificate will use this value as its CN.
+Ideally this will correspond to the A or CNAME DNS record.

+This option is **required**.

 ##### --platform PLATFORM (-P)

+The platform type that will be bootstrapped.
+By convention a bootstrap template of `chef-server-#{platform}.erb` will be searched for in the template lookup locations (gems, .chef directory, etc.).

+The default value is `"debian"` which support Debian and Ubuntu platforms.

 ##### --ssh-user USER (-x)

+The SSH username used when bootstrapping the Chef Server node.
+Note that the some Amazon Machine Images (AMIs) such as the official Canonical Ubuntu images use non-root SSH users (`"ubuntu"` for Ubuntu AMIs).

+The default value is `"root"`.

 ##### --ssh-port PORT (-p)

+The SSH port used when bootstrapping the Chef Server node.

+The default value is `"22"`.

 ##### --identity-file IDENTITY\_FILE (-i)

+The SSH identity file used for authentication.

 ##### --prerelease

+Installs a pre-release Chef gem rather than a stable release version.

 ##### --bootstrap-version VERSION

+The version of Chef to install.

 ##### --template-file TEMPLATE

+The full path to location of template to use.

 ##### --distro DISTRO (-d)

+Bootstraps the Chef Server using a particular bootstrap template.

+The default is `"chef-server-#{platform}"`.

 ##### --webui-password PASSWORD

+The initial password for the WebUI admin account.

+The default value is `"chefchef"`.

 ##### --amqp-password PASSWORD

+The initial password for AMQP.

+The default value is `"chefchef"`.

 ### <a name="knife-server-bootstrap-ec2"></a> knife server bootstrap ec2

+Provisions an EC2 instance on the Amazon Web Services (AWS) cloud and sets up an Open Source Chef Server as described [above](#knife-server-bootstrap).
+In addition, the following steps are taken initially:

+1. Create and configure an EC2 Security Group called **"infrastructure"** for the Chef Server instance.
+TCP ports 22, 443, and 444 are permitted inbound for SSH, the API endpoint, and the WebUI web application respectively.
+2. An EC2 instance will be provisioned using configuration and/or defaults present using the [knife-ec2][knife-ec2] plugin.

 #### Configuration